 Nummular eczema and ringworm are skin conditions that can cause similar-looking rashes.
-Being able to tell these two conditions apart is crucial because they have different causes and treatments.
+It is crucial to tell these two conditions apart because they have different causes and treatments.

 These spots or patches can appear on the arms, hands, legs, or torso.
-They can be present in clusters or may join up to form larger patches.
-As a result, they can range in size from 1 to 4 inches.
+They may be present in clusters or join up to form larger patches.
+As a result, they can range in size from a

 Other symptoms of nummular eczema may include: